gabesargeant/blog/gabrielsargeant/content/posts/thisSite.md

 Save for passwords and AWS credentials.  ;)

 I think I will deploy fairly regularly, I expect i'll use the draft feature of Hugo here.

+**What's left to do**
+As of writing this, I've gotta build everything I've discussed here because I havn't made it mast having Hugo on my laptop and a git account.

+There's some Go code in my near future.

+Also I've got to get the domain of my Name and a Https cert.